Omoyemi Akerele

-Omoyemi Akerele (born 13 May 1978 in Lagos) is a Nigerian executive, businesswoman and entrepreneur.
-Akerele is the founder and CEO of Lagos Fashion Week, Style House Files and special advisor to the Nigerian Export Promotion Council (NEPC).
+Omoyemi Akerele (born 13 May 1978) is a Nigerian executive, businesswoman and entrepreneur.
+She is the founder and CEO of Lagos Fashion Week, Style House Files and special advisor to the Nigerian Export Promotion Council (NEPC).
 She has several advisory positions including Industrie Africa and Jendaya, and has been an advisor to the MoMA, the Victoria & Albert Museum, UN, British Fashion Council and State of Fashion Netherlands.

 Career

 Akerele was born in Lagos, Nigeria.
-She gained a Bachelor's degree in Law from the University of Lagos and a Master's degree in International Economic Law from the University of Warwick.
+She gained a bachelor's degree in Law from the University of Lagos and a Master's degree in International Economic Law from the University of Warwick.
 From 2000 to 2003, she worked at the Nigerian law firm Olaniwun Ajayi & Co.

 In 2004, she left the law industry to focus her efforts on establishing and promoting the Nigerian apparel and textile industry.
 In 2004, she founded the consultancy Exclusive Styling with Bola Balogun, and they styled celebrities for TV shows including Big Brother, Idols West Africa and Deal or No Deal.
 Akerele was from 2005 to 2010 fashion editor of the fashion, beauty and lifestyle magazine for black women True Love.

 In 2008, she founded Style House Files, a fashion business development agency that primarily focuses on accelerating the Nigerian and African Fashion Industry.
-She has collaborated with the Nigerian Export Promotion Council (NEPC) on initiatives to strengthen the Nigerian fashion industry’s capacity to produce garments commercially and help the retail footprint across the world.
+She has collaborated with the Nigerian Export Promotion Council (NEPC) on initiatives to strengthen the Nigerian fashion industry's capacity to produce garments commercially and help the retail footprint across the world.

 In 2011, she launched Lagos Fashion Week which is an annual four day event showcasing Nigerian and African fashion.
-Based in Lagos, it is Africa’s largest clothing trade show and brings together designers, buyers, manufacturers and the media.
+Based in Lagos, it is Africa's largest clothing trade show and brings together designers, buyers, manufacturers and the media.
 More than 60 African designers are represented and over 12.000 people visit each season.
 Akerele has in particular pushed the agenda for sustainability and craftsmanship through initiatives such as Woven Threads and Green Access.
 She has also worked with international fashion weeks to give African brands the opportunity to showcase, including London Fashion Week and Pitti Immagine.